 In Vietnam’s climate, there are a few articles of clothing you can’t forget to bring

 If you are traveling to the Central and Northern regions of Vietnam, warm clothing might be needed.
 The weather in the South (Saigon & Mekong Delta) is very hot and humid.
-Bring shorts and thin layered clothing.
+Bring shorts and thin-layered clothing.

-Weather in Ho Chi Minh is hot and humid almost all year round, so light clothing is the smartest choice
+The weather in Ho Chi Minh is hot and humid almost all year round, so light clothing is the smartest choice

 Vietnamese culture favors more conservative clothing.
 Keep that in mind when planning outfits, especially if you are touring landmarks such as temples and pagodas, Ho Chi Minh’s Mausoleum in Hanoi, and Hue’s Imperial Tombs.

 By respecting the culture of the land, you’ll fit right in and have a pleasant experience.
 Locals are friendly and welcoming.